Code Kit v5.3 is out with smarter Sub-Agent model defaults, usage optimized for Claude Opus 4.7.

 Every Claude Code user hits the same wall.
 You're deep in a refactor, Claude needs to run npm test, and the permission prompt yanks you out of flow state.
 Click approve.
 Claude reads another file.
 Click approve.
 It writes a migration.
 Click approve.
 Thirty prompts later, you're rubber-stamping everything without reading it.

-The alternative until now was --dangerously-skip-permissions, which skips all safety checks entirely.
-That works in containers.
+The alternative until early 2026 was --dangerously-skip-permissions, which removes every safety check.
+That works in a disposable container.
 On your actual machine with SSH keys, environment secrets, and git credentials?
 Not a reasonable option.

-Auto mode, launched March 24, 2026, fills the gap.
-It uses a background AI classifier to evaluate each tool call before execution, blocking actions that look dangerous while letting safe operations proceed without prompting.
+Auto Mode fills the gap.
+A background AI classifier evaluates each tool call before execution, blocking actions that look dangerous while letting safe operations proceed without prompting.
 Think of it as an AI security reviewer sitting between Claude and your system, making the approval decisions you would make, at machine speed.

 What Auto Mode Actually Does

-Auto mode is a new permission mode that sits between default (approve everything manually) and bypassPermissions (no checks at all).
+Auto Mode is a permission mode that sits between default (approve everything manually) and bypassPermissions (no checks at all).
 When enabled, Claude executes actions without showing permission prompts.
-But before each action runs, a separate classifier model reviews the conversation context and the pending action to decide whether it should proceed.
+Before each action runs, a separate classifier model reviews the conversation context and the pending action to decide whether it should proceed.

 The classifier checks for three categories of risk: